 integrate relationships between social, cultural, political and economic issues and healthcare delivery for adults throughout their lifespans and their families

 collaborate with interdisciplinary team members in order to provide high quality healthcare to the adult-gerontology population

-After successful completion of your master's degree, you will be eligible to complete the national American Nurses Credentialing Center (ANCC) exam for certification as an Adult-Gerontology Nurse Practitioner (AGNP) or an Adult-Gerontology Clinical Nurse Specialist (AGCNS).
+After successful completion of your master's degree, you will be eligible to complete the national American Nurses Credentialing Center (ANCC) exam for certification as an Adult-Gerontology Nurse Practitioner (AGNP).